© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Maghull Manor moated site is a scheduled monument protected by Historic England under reference 1009338.
 View the official record →

-Maghull Manor moated site is a medieval enclosed settlement located in Lancashire.
+Maghull Manor moated site is a medieval moated enclosure located in Lancashire, England, representing a characteristic form of high-status domestic settlement of the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009338.

 Maghull Manor moated site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009338.